Board and Professional Judges

 Ms. Mika Tal

 Mika Tal served as a captain in Israel’s military intelligence corps.
 Subsequently she pursued a career in hi-tech where she joined the start-up “Bold IQ”, eventually serving as the company’s chief of staff.
-She has been recognized and received several prizes including the President’s Award for Contribution to Security and selection to the Youth Leadership Institute.
 She is presently completing a degree in economics and mathematics at the University of Washington in Seattle.

 The Tal Fund Administration is overseen by a committee comprised of the Board of Trustees along with the Committee of Professional Referees.